Data Sharing with Endogenous Choices over Differential Privacy Levels: What Happens under Full Decentralization?

-In this section, we turn our attention back to the main mechanism of interest: coalition formation through players making self-interested decisions in a fully decentralized way.
+In this section, we turn our attention back to coalition formation through players making self-interested decisions in a fully decentralized way.
 We aim to answer three key questions. \begin{enumerate} \item How do participants in a stable coalition $S$ choose their individual privacy levels?
-What would be the social cost and estimator variance achieved by $S$ in this case? \item What can we say about the existence of stable or equilibrium coalitions and what would be some of their properties?
-See Section~\ref{subsec:stability}. \item For different regimes of $\alpha$, what are the characteristics of the optimal (social cost minimizing) equilibrium coalition?
-See Section~\ref{subsec:optimal_eq}. \end{enumerate}
+What would be the social cost and estimator variance achieved by $S$ in this case? \item What can we say about the existence of stable coalitions and what would be some of their properties?
+(Section~\ref{subsec:stability}) \item For different regimes of $\alpha$, what are the characteristics of the optimal (social cost minimizing) stable coalition?
+(Section~\ref{subsec:optimal_eq}) \end{enumerate}

-First, we investigate how players make decisions when they are a part of an equilibrium coalition and how it affects the estimator variance and the social cost at said coalition.
+First, we investigate how players make decisions when they are a part of an fixed coalition and how it affects the estimator variance and the social cost at said coalition.
 Lemma \ref{lem:autonomous_eps} examines a single coalition and describes the privacy level that each player autonomously chooses for themselves when optimizing their own burden, and consequentially, the variance and social cost associated with this coalition.
-Note that Lemma \ref{lem:autonomous_eps} applies to both Nash and robust stable coalitions\footnote{The specific notion of stability affects \emph{which} agents join the coalition, not their privacy level \emph{conditioned} on a specific coalition.
-Once a player is part of the coalition, they pick the $\epsilon$ level that unilaterally minimizes their social burden.}.
+Note that Lemma \ref{lem:autonomous_eps} would apply to any coalition (hence to both Nash and robust stable coalitions).
+The specific notion of stability affects \emph{which} agents join the coalition, not their privacy level \emph{conditioned} on a specific coalition (Section~\ref{sec:model}).
+Once a player is part of the coalition, they pick the $\epsilon$ level that unilaterally minimizes their social burden.

 \begin{lemma} Given $(\vec c, \sigma^2)$ and coalition $S \subseteq [n]$ with $k \triangleq |S| \geq 2$ with each player in $S$ choosing their own privacy level autonomously, \begin{itemize} \item for any player $i \in S$, their optimal choice of privacy level is given by $\epsilon_i^* = \left(\frac{4}{k^{(2+\alpha)} c_i} \right)^{1/3}$; \item the estimator variance achieved by pooling data in coalition $S$ is given by: